ARKK: Don't Sweat The ARK Invest Battle With Resolute Investment Managers (NYSEARCA:ARKK)

 ARK And Resolute Are In A Co-Dependent Relationship

 Resolute acts as a "distributor" or "authorized participant" for ARK's ETFs.
 This means it is the intermediary between ARK's fund holdings and investors.
-It purchases the underlying fund holdings and package them together to create individual shares of ARK ETFs that investors want to purchase.
+It purchases the underlying fund holdings and packages them together to create individual shares of ARK ETFs that investors want to purchase.
 Similarly, it can redeem shares of ARK ETFs and turn them back into the underlying holdings if there is a net outflow of investors.

 Resolute takes a percentage cut of all of these transactions.
 ARKK has a NAV of nearly $9B with an average of $2M+ daily volume.
 ARK's industry-specific ETFs, ARKF, ARKW, ARKQ, and ARKG total over $6B NAV and average over $3M total daily volume.
 Interest in ARK's ETFs has also exploded due to their outperformance caused by the pandemic creating capital flow to disruptive innovation companies, with ARKK leading the way.
 Resolute certainly would not want to reverse this momentum by removing such an investor-beloved team consisting of Wood and her analysts.